uidaholib/main-web-redesign_draft/content/special-collections/reproductions.md

 ### Use Fees:

 Requests for permission to use archival material in print media and publications, film/video productions, digital works, and other uses must be granted by the Head of Special Collections through the Application for Permission to Use Form.
-You may request the form by emailing <libspec@uidaho.edu.>
+You may request the form by emailing <libspec@uidaho.edu>.

 |**Type of Use**|**Non-Commercial**|**Commercial**|
 |-------------|:----------:|:-------------------:|